Moving With Momentum: What Happens After You Launch

 Early offers deserve proper attention

-Serious spring buyers tend to move with purpose.
+Serious buyers tend to move with purpose.
 An early offer often means they have been watching the market closely, understand the value, and do not want to miss the opportunity.

 That does not mean you should accept too quickly.
 It does mean you should take it seriously.
 The right response is to assess the full picture.